If you are pregnant with triplets or more, the birth will need careful planning.

 - sudden breaking of the waters

-- a ‘show’ (when the plug of mucus that has sealed the cervix during pregnancy comes away and out of the vagina)
+During pregnancy, a plug of mucus seals the cervix.
+A 'show' is when the plug comes away and out of the vagina.

 Contact your medical team immediately if you have any signs of preterm labour.
 It may be possible to slow down or stop the labour.
-You will most likely be admitted to hospital and may receive injections of corticosteroids to help the babies’ lungs function better and prevent other complications.
+You will most likely be admitted to hospital.

 Extra care for multiple babies